-This Section provides for a registered person to opt for payment of taxes under a scheme of composition, the conditions attached thereto and the persons who are entitled, but not mandated, to make payment of tax under this Scheme.
-The conditions, restrictions, procedures and the documentation in respect of this scheme are contained in Chapter II of the Central Goods and Service Tax Rules, 2017 from Rule 3 to Rule 7 (Composition Rules).
+This section enables a registered person to opt for payment of taxes under a scheme of composition and provides the conditions attached thereto and the persons who are entitled, but not mandated, to make payment of tax under this Scheme.
+The conditions, restrictions, procedures and the documentation in respect of this scheme are contained in Chapter II of the Central Goods and Service Tax Rules, 2017 .
+[Rule 3 to Rule 7, Composition Rules]